EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 **Activate the `PREACTIVATE_FEATURE` protocol**

-All of the protocol upgrade features introduced in v1.8 and v2.0 first require a special protocol feature (codenamed `PREACTIVATE_FEATURE`) to be activated and for an updated version of the system contract that makes use of the functionality introduced by that feature to be deployed.
+All of the protocol upgrade features introduced in v1.8 and on subsequent versions require a special protocol feature (codenamed `PREACTIVATE_FEATURE`) to be activated and for an updated version of the system contract that makes use of the functionality introduced by that feature to be deployed.

-To activate the special protocol `PREACTIVATE_FEATURE`:
+To activate the special protocol `PREACTIVATE_FEATURE` run the following command:

 ```shell
 curl --request POST \